Registration now open for the 2017 Musselshell Watershed Projects Tour!

 3:30 pm Roundup Historical Museum

-4:30pm Roundup Riverwalk, Musselshell County Fairgrounds, Floodplain Reclamation and Riparian Restoration
+4:30pm Roundup Riverwalk, and Floodplain Reclamation and Riparian Restoration

 6:30pm- Dinner at the Barnsion or on your own

-This tour would not be possible without the support and input from our partners at DEQ, Musselshell Watershed Coalition, and the Bureau of Land Management.
+This tour would not be possible without the support from our partners at DEQ, Musselshell Watershed Coalition, the Natural Resource Conservation Service, and the Bureau of Land Management.